binariusO1/SFML-extension/README.md

 Version: Pre-Alpha

 Simply vertical slide bar.
-It allows to display some value or allows get a value.
+It allows to display some value or allows get a modified value.

 Slider.h
 Slider.cpp